ajinkyabodade/AngularJs-Notes/README.md

 $http is an AngularJS service for reading data from remote servers.

-The AngularJS $http service makes a request to the server, and returns a response.
+The AngularJS $http service makes a request to the server and returns a response.

 ```
 app.controller('myController', function($scope, $http) {